LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/Leetcode/README.md

 When a question is about counting the number of palindromes, a common trick is to have two pointers that move **outward**, **away from the middle**.
 Note that palindromes can be even or odd length.
 For each middle pivot position, you need to check it twice - once that includes the character and once without the character.
 * For substrings, you can terminate early once there is no match
 * For subsequences, use dynamic programming as there are overlapping subproblems.

+## Hash Table
+Nov 24 - TBD
+A hash table uses a hash function on an element to compute an index, also called a hash code, into an array of buckets or slots, from which the desired value can be found.
+During lookup, the key is hashed and the resulting hash indicates where the corresponding value is stored.

+Hashing is the most common example of a space-time tradeoff.

+### Resolve hash collision
+* Separate chaining - A linked list is used for each value
+* Open addressing

+### Time complexity
+* Search: $O(1)$
+* Insert: $O(1)$
+* Remove: $O(1)$